Looking for funding? Do you have a business idea that you want to make a reality? Or are you an established SME with plans to grow?

-If you have a feasible business idea but need some help in getting started, find out more about the funding programmes available.
+If you have a feasible business idea but need some help in getting started, read below to find out more about the funding programmes available.

 Government/Public Startup Grants & Support

 New Frontiers is concerned with progressing more early-stage ideas (0-6 Months) from a business concept to an investable business.
+It is by far the best way to get money if you are a startup in the early stages.
 Funded and managed by Enterprise Ireland, New Frontiers is a national programme.
-Currently, it’s based based in 14 incubation centres across the country.
+Currently, it’s based in 14 incubation centers across the country.

 - Track record

 - Capability – having the necessary management and technical skills.
 A suitable background that will enable the development of a business with sustainable competitive advantage